-No-one knows the footage as well the the person who has just spent hours pawing over it.
+No-one knows the footage as well as the person who has just spent hours pawing over it.
 Sometimes the production team might have shot hours of footage to create a single 60 second output.
 This is a very rich hunting ground for additional content.
-If you want to know what's there, speak the editor.
+If you want to know what's there, speak to the editor.
 They will be able to let you know what you did or didn't get.
 Quite often what you think you got and actually got can be quite different things, so it's always a useful conversation to have.
 Don't worry if you don't get a chance though - this is the kind of thing that your producer does on your behalf.

 3. Transcribe your Interviews